foxythemes/dev-server-cli/README.md

 # dev-server-cli

-This is a Dev Server CLI, useful for init a server on development FoxyThemes workflow.
+This is a express server we use for our products development.

 ## Getting Started